openvinotoolkit/open_model_zoo/models/intel/semantic-segmentation-adas-0001/description/semantic-segmentation-adas-0001.md

 ## Inputs

-The blob with BGR image in format: [B, C=3, H=1024, W=2048], where:
+The blob with `BGR` image and the shape `1, 3, 1024, 2048` in the format `B, C, H, W`, where:

-- B - batch size,
+- `B` – batch size
-- C - number of channels
+- `C` – number of channels
-- H - image height
+- `H` – image height
-- W - image width
+- `W` – image width

 ## Outputs

-1. The net outputs a blob with the shape [B, C=1, H=1024, W=2048].
+The net output is a blob with the shape `1, 1, 1024, 2048` in the format `B, C, H, W`.
 It can be treated as a one-channel feature map, where each pixel is a label of one of the classes.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.